akltech/Object-Detection/README.md

   2. OpenCV’s HighGUI allows you to load a video from your file system by calling the ```VideoCapture()``` method.
 You can pass a parameter to ```VideoCapture()``` to tell it to capture a file from your computer or through a webcam.
 Though in this tutorial you will enter a file path or filename as an argument, you can typically pass in zero as a parameter to retrieve your computer’s webcam feed–for example, ```VideoCapture(0)```.
   <br></p>
 The following code sample shows how to use the ```VideoCapture()``` method to load a video from a file.
-For information about other methods, see [cv Namespace Reference.](https://docs.opencv.org/4.x/d2/d75/namespacecv.html)
+For information about other methods, see <a href="https://docs.opencv.org/4.x/d2/d75/namespacecv.html" target="_blank">cv Namespace Reference.</a>
 <br></p>
     ```
     cap = cv2.VideoCapture('video path')
     ```
   3. Set the output video's frame size by calling the ``` get()``` method.
 To obtain the default resolution of the frames in a video stream, you can pass an enumerator as a parameter to the ``` get()``` method--for example, ```CAP_PROP_FRAME_WIDTH```.
 The default resolutions of your system will apply.
     <br></p>
 Alternatively, you can modify your output video's frame size by passing a number as a parameter to the ```get()``` method, as follows in the code sample below.
-For more information about other enumerators, see [Enumerations.](https://docs.opencv.org/3.4/d4/d15/group__videoio__flags__base.html)
+For more information about other enumerators, see <a href="https://docs.opencv.org/3.4/d4/d15/group__videoio__flags__base.html" target="_blank">Enumerations.</a>
   <br></p>
     ```
     frame_width = int(cap.get(3))
     frame_height = int(cap.get(4))
     ```
   4. To create a video file, make an instance of the ``` VideoWriter()``` class.
 The first parameter is the filename or the path to the output video file.
 Next, you must provide the fourcc codec, a four-character code.
 A codec is a hardware or software that compresses or decompresses a digital video–for example, you can compress an MP4 with the MPEG4 codec```mp4v```.
 This way, the output video frames will be compressed to a smaller file size suitable for viewing from your directory.
-To view a list of fourcc codes, see [Video FOURCCs.](https://learn.microsoft.com/en-us/windows/win32/medfound/video-fourccs)
+To view a list of fourcc codes, see <a href="https://learn.microsoft.com/en-us/windows/win32/medfound/video-fourccs" target="_blank">Video FOURCCs.</a>
   <br></p>
 The final parameters of this method are, respectively, the output video's FPS (frames per second) and the size of the output video.
 Setting a framerate that is too fast or slow will interfere with your detection algorithm's accuracy.
 A good starting point for the FPS is ten seconds.
 The following code sample shows how to call the ``` VideoWriter()``` method to write a video file in a given directory with today’s date:
   <br></p>